Death – the one thing in life that is inevitable, not negotiable and totally unavoidable. The one thing that we all share a universal fear of.

 If today was your last day……………what would you do?

-Dr. Rita is a quantum doctor that has dedicated her life in finding the modalities that can truly empower people to find their innate power.
+Divina Rita is a spiritual teacher who has dedicated her life in finding the modalities that can truly empower people to find their innate power.

 She is a certified Healer, Teacher and Guide in the lineage of King Salomon and travels extensively to teach humans how to embody their Divinity.
 She continues to study hermetic and metaphysical concepts to find new ways to improve well-being of the mind, body and soul.
 She is an International Instructor in the Modern Mystery School and Founder of Limina Lucem Centre of Excellence.
 She passionately believes that optimum health comes from aligning the mind & body with Spirit.
 For more information about the school of advance spiritual training go to www.liminalucem.co.za or send a mail to email@example.com